josh-weston-g/Orbit-Sandbox/README.md

 ### Numerical Integration

-The simulator uses a fixed timestep (`dt = 0.01`) and advances the universe forward in discrete steps.
+The simulator uses a fixed timestep (`dt = 0.001 years`) and advances the universe forward in discrete steps.
 Each step:
 1. Computes gravitational acceleration based on current positions
 2. Updates velocities using acceleration
 3. Updates positions using new velocities